The Mae Khlong Mahachai Railway

 The temple at Samut Sakhon has a particularly beautiful inner shrine, often visited by couples who have yet to conceive their first child.

-Mae Khlong Railway
+Mae Klong Railway

-On the west bank of the Tha Chin river is Bahn Laem Railway Station and the Mae Khlong section of the railway.
-Trains to Samut Songkram are quite infrequent: according to timetables published 01-07-2002, departure times are 07.30, 10.10,13.30, and 16.40.
-Return trains leave Samut Songkram at 06.20, 09.00, 11.30 and 15.30.
+Trains to Samut Songkhram run four times a day in each direction: according to timetables published 01-07-2002, departure times are 07.30, 10.10,13.30, and 16.40.
+Return trains leave Samut Songkhram at 06.20, 09.00, 11.30 and 15.30.
 The journey takes about 60 minutes.
-Phone No. for Mae Khlong station (Samut Songkram) is 03-471-1906.
+Phone No. for Mae Klong station (Samut Songkhram) is 03-471-1906.

 Samut Songkhram